Best Practices for Email Delivery and Avoiding SPAM Filters

 1. Include unsubscribe links in your email signature.
 In general, make this decision based on how and why you're emailing your Prospects and if it makes sense to include an opt-out, but our feature allows you to use whatever text/phrase you like and automatically adds the link with your signature on all your Apollo emails automatically.
 Research shows that recipients are far more likely to use an unsubscribe link instead of marking your emails as Spam (which can affect your overall sending reputation and is therefore a much worse outcome) when they have the choice.

 2. Deactivate click tracking.
 The functionality of click tracking manipulates links in emails, which SPAM filters can sometimes detect, so disable this feature if you're having issues (open and reply rates are tracked differently and are generally far less of a concern).
+This can cause a big change in your deliverability overall.

 3. Set Up a Custom Tracking Subdomain